JDragovichAlertLogic/erlquest/README.md

 git clone git@github.com:JDragovichAlertLogic/erlquest.git
 cd erlquest
 ```
-Run the inlcuded start script to start the application
+Run the included start script to start the application
 ```
 ./start.sh
 ```
 If the shell script isnt working for you, try [running it manually](#markdown-header-running-it-manually).

-Once the shell is running, runn the following commands in the shell to start hot code reloading and start the application.
+Once the shell is running, run the following commands in the shell to start hot code reloading and start the application.

 ```erlang
 sync:start().